 Veterinarian: That's good to hear.
-Before I give him his shots I'm quickly just going to examine him.
+Before I give him his shots, I'm quickly going to examine him.

-(The Veterinarian takes the cat from Maria's arms and puts him on the examining table.
-He checks his heart beat and massages his limbs.
-He checks for any injury.)
+(The veterinarian takes the cat from Maria's arms and puts him on the examining table.
+He checks his heartbeat and massages his limbs.
+He checks for any injuries.)